JuliaImages/ImageCore.jl/docs/src/views.md

 the spatial location, and you're guaranteed to get the entire pixel contents when you access that location.

-That said, occassionally there are reasons to want to treat `RGB` as a 3-component vector.
+That said, occasionally there are reasons to want to treat `RGB` as a 3-component vector.
 That's motivation for introducing our first view:

 ```jldoctest